gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 `./get_helm.sh`

-There are couple approaches how to work with Helm.
-In this documentation we will demonstrate both the approaches.
+There are a couple of approaches on how to work with Helm.
+In this documentation, we will demonstrate both approaches.

 - One of them is to download publicly available charts from the Helm Hub.
-They are prepared by community and are free to use.
+They are prepared by the community and are free to use.

-We are going to set up Mysql database using this approach.
+We are going to set up the Mysql database using this approach.
 [Artifact Hub](https://artifacthub.io/) has a lot of Kubernetes packages.
 Search for the required package and it provides us with clear instructions about how to use it.
 We can also do it using the command line as follows.

-Repo used for pulling mysql chart: stable (which is a default repo that is add when helm init is run)
+Repo used for pulling MySQL chart: stable (which is a default repo that is added when helm init is run)

-Before deploying mysql to kubernetes we need to manage storage so that the data in pod is not lost.
+Before deploying MySQL to Kubernetes we need to manage storage so that the data in pod is not lost.

 Kubernetes has a solution for this.
-We need to create persistent volume and persistent volume claim.
+We need to create persistent volume and persistent volume claims.

 **Persistent volume**

 Persistent Volumes are simply a piece of storage in your cluster.
 Similar to how you have a disk resource in a server, a persistent volume provides storage resources for objects in the cluster.
-At the most simple terms you can think of a PV as a disk drive.
+In the most simple terms, you can think of a PV as a disk drive.
 It should be noted that this storage resource exists independently from any pods that may consume it.
 Meaning, that if the pod dies, the storage should remain intact assuming the claim policies are correct.

-This is our .yaml file that helps us to create a volume for mysql.
+This is our .yaml file that helps us to create a volume for MySQL.

-Command to create persistent volume:
+Command to create a persistent volume:

 ` kubectl apply -f mysqldb-pv.yaml `